 I would like to preface my website by saying there are many mouthpieces out there, both vintage and modern, and I hope you all enjoy your own personal journeys finding which ones suit you the best.
 Some players like small chambers, while others prefer medium or large.
 Some like low baffles, while others like more medium or higher baffles.
 Some like scooped sidewalls while others like flat sidewalls.
 Some like lower floors, while others want medium or higher floors.
 Some like lower beaks, while others prefer medium height or higher beaks.
 These design preferences go on and on.
 There are different flavors for everyone to enjoy, and that’s how it will always be.

 There is no “best” mouthpiece out there that everyone will agree on as being the “best”, because we all enjoy different things.
 So I wish you a fun journey finding what works best for you.
 On a personal note, I am thrilled that ny journey has ended right here with my 10MFAN saxophone mouthpieces!

-10MFAN saxophone mouthpieces: THAT BIG SOUND!!
+10MFAN original design saxophone mouthpieces: THAT BIG SOUND!!

 My intention for designing my own saxophone mouthpiece line after 30+ years of playing on and selling the finest vintage mouthpieces, was to learn from those designs and make what I consider to be better playing original design mouthpieces for myself and others seeking new and fresh designs and options.
-I wanted to offer players today a truly refreshing alternative to the same old mouthpiece designs we have seen over and over again from one mouthpiece maker to the next.
+I wanted to offer players today a truly refreshing alternative to the same mouthpiece model copies we have seen over and over again from one mouthpiece maker to the next.